 This is Chris, on for Wire Wednesday.

-That’s it for me.
-Have a great Wednesday.
-Reach me with tips n’ gossip, feedback or book recommendations at email@example.com or find me on LinkedIn.
+That’s it for me!
+Have a great rest of your Wednesday.
+Hit me up with feedback, tips n’ gossip or book recommendations at email@example.com or find me on LinkedIn.